JulsLin/assignment3/MARKDOWN.md

 ## 1. Create a regular user

-General syntax:
+To create a regular using here is the general syntax:

         useradd [options] <user-name>

-Give the user a password:
+Now give your User a password, make sure to enter a strong password!
+*Note: Nothing will appear no the screen when you are entering the password but it is still being recorded.

         passwd <user-name> <user-password>

-Now you can change from root to user:

-        su -l <user-name>

-Allow user to perform administrative tasks:
+Using the command below, it will allow you to perform administrative tasks from your User account

         usermod -aG sudo <user-name>

-FROM ROOT USER - User has bash as login shell:
+Now enter this command so your User has bash as login shell:

         useradd -ms /bin/bash <user-name>

+Now you can change from the root User to your User:

+        su -l <user-name>

 ## 2. Prevent the root user from connecting to the server via SSH